pachadotdev/cid-harvard-atlas-data/README.md

 Description
 -----------

-Scripts to scrap the tables from The Atlas of Economic Complexity
+Scripts to scrap the tables from the book 'The Atlas of Economic Complexity'.

 How to use this project
 -----------------------